samuelgozi/nano-schema/README.md

 ### Adding the custom type

 Adding the custom type is very easy, just add it to the `validators` map in the static class.
 The `key` should be the identifier that the user will put in the `type` prop in the schema.
-If you are not familiar with `Map`s in Javascript, its pretty easy to understand, [here is the MDN documentation for it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+If you are not familiar with `Map`s in JavaScript, it's pretty easy to understand, [here is the MDN documentation for it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).

 Here is an example of adding a custom type: